monkeypostulate/SchoolProject/README.md

 ### Database

-The database is done in BigQuery.
+The database is done in BigQuery, and the files to create the tables are in the file create_database.
 An advantage of BigQuery is that it allows for fast reading of large datasets.
 However, tables are not allow to have primary keys.
 Thus, the logic to define unique ids (e.g. student_id, course_id) is done in the school module.